-Incidences of harassment should immediately be reported to the Director of Student Affairs.
-If, for any reason, a student is reluctant to report harassment to the Director of Student Affairs, he or she may report the incident to the Student Life Coordinator or any faculty, staff, or administrator, who will then forward the report to the Director of Student Affairs for investigation.
+Incidences of harassment should immediately be reported to the person responsible for student affairs.
+If, for any reason, a student is reluctant to report harassment to the person responsible for student affairs, he or she may report the incident to the Student Life Coordinator or any faculty, staff, or administrator, who will then forward the report to the person responsible for student affairs for investigation.